olsido/spring-sso-jwt-demo/README.md

 ## Overview

 The project consists of two Spring Boot applications:
-- **App1**: Handles user authentication with a username and password, generates a JWT token upon successful login, and provides a link to redirect to App2 with the JWT token.
+- **App1**: Handles user authentication with a username and password, and provides a link to redirect to App2 with the JWT token generated when the link is clicked.
 - **App2**: Accepts the JWT token, verifies it, and establishes a session for the user without requiring re-authentication.

 Please note that the username and password for both apps is user / password.